-In an effort to provide departments the ability to engage high school and non-UNM college students in mutually beneficial paid internship opportunities at the University of New Mexico, the Division of Human Resources has developed two non-UNM student programs.
+To provide departments the ability to engage high school and non-UNM college students in mutually beneficial paid internship opportunities at the University of New Mexico, the Division of Human Resources has developed two non-UNM student programs.
 Both programs provide student recruitment opportunities by highlighting UNM as an employer and higher education institution of choice.

-Follow the standard UNMTemps request process in UNMJobs
+Follow the standard UNMTemps request process in UNMJobs:

 “Authorized adults” means individuals who are responsible for the care and custody of, or who might have unsupervised interactions with, minors in University programs.